 Exam.
-You will have a midterm for this course.
+You will have a "midterm" for this course, though it will be well past the midpoint of the semester.
 Exam questions will be generated from the material covered in class lectures and textbook readings.
 The exam may include multiple choice, matching, fill in the blank, problem solving, and/or short answer questions.
 I will provide more information about the exam later in the semester.